LoganSong02/Unideer-AI-Powered-College-Counseling-Web-Application/README.md

-# Unideer-AI-Powered-College-Counseling-Web-Application
+# Unideer-AI-Powered-College-Counseling-Web-Application (unideer.cn)
--	Co-founder and leading engineer of an interactive web application offering comprehensive college application management services, dynamic UI interaction, and intelligent school recommendation.
+- Developed a full-stack university application platform using Java, ReactJS, and MySQL, supporting school search, application tracking, and school list management.
--	Developed a user-friendly frontend using React and Tailwind CSS, and implemented a Python FastAPI backend following domain-driven design principles to efficiently process incoming requests.
+- Designed relational schemas for entities like users and universities, and built backend microservices with Spring Boot and Maven.
--	Utilized DeepSeek API to filter university options based on user preferences, integrated OpenAI's API to generate tailored recommendations, and introduced an AI-powered chatbot to enhance user experience.
+- Implemented Spring Security with JWT authentication to enable secure, role-based access for both guests and registered users.
--	Implemented Redis-based rate limiting to manage API usage per user, preventing throttling of DeepSeek and OpenAI APIs and increasing overall API availability from 97% to 99%.
+- Integrated OpenAI API and LangChain to generate personalized school recommendations from user preferences, and built a chatbot to assist with university research and application planning.

-## Note：
+- Used RabbitMQ to decouple services and process school recommendations asynchronously, achieving 75+ QPS at peak load.
-Due to licensing and proprietary restrictions, the source code for this project cannot be publicly released.
-However, if you're interested in viewing specific portions of the code, please contact me at logansong1015@outlook.com.
-I will be happy to provide code samples upon request.
-Thank you for your understanding!
+- Built a Redis-based rate limiter to monitor per-user API usage, reducing third-party throttling and boosting availability to 99.9%.